TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkWorkday.md

 # Set-JcSdkWorkday

 ## SYNOPSIS
-This endpoint allows you to update the name and Custom Report URL for a Workday Instance.
+This endpoint allows you to set the name and Custom Report URL for a Workday Instance.

 Currently, the name can not be changed from the default of `Workday Import`.